Skip to content

 Overview

 Kori provides a structured logging system with configurable reporters.
-The logger generates structured log entries, and the default console reporter provides simple JSON output for learning and getting started quickly.
+The logger generates structured log entries, and the default console reporter provides human-readable colored output for development.

 Logger Types